pebxcvi/PSHomeCacheDepot/README.md

 ## ✧ Repository Overview ✧

-This repository is an archive of assets pertaining to **Playstation®Home**.
+This repository is an archive of assets pertaining to **PlayStation®Home**.

-Playstation®Home was an online social world video game that was on PS3.
+PlayStation®Home was an online social world video game that was on PS3.
 It was closed down by it's creator ( Sony Computer Entertainment ) on April 1st 2015.
-The Playstation®Home community strongly feels that Playstation®Home is an abandonded game and its assets to be lost media.
+The PlayStation®Home community strongly feels that PlayStation®Home is an abandonded game and its assets to be lost media.

 All assets archived here are deemed to be owned by Sony Computer Entertainment and their third party associates.

 These assets are sourced from ...

- - The JohnDrinkWater Playstation®Home Archive ( [johndrinkwater github repo](https://github.com/johndrinkwater/ps-home-archive) )
+ - The JohnDrinkWater PlayStation®Home Archive ( [johndrinkwater github repo](https://github.com/johndrinkwater/ps-home-archive) )

- - Donations made by past Playstation®Home users that voluntarily retrieved the data off their own PS3s.
+ - Donations made by past PlayStation®Home users that voluntarily retrieved the data off their own PS3s.

 ## ✧ Projects Involved ✧

 This repository is associated with the preservation projects listed below, which are open-sourced, non-profit initiatives operating under the legal framework established for emulation and preservation.
-The main goal is to preserve and restore Playstation®Home's content.
+The main goal is to preserve and restore PlayStation®Home's content.
+They have helped keep PlayStation®Home faintly alive—well beyond the days of its prime.

 ### ✧ Home Laboratory ✧